felipecsl/Android-ImageManager/README.md

 Android-ImageManager
 ====================

-Android-ImageManager handles all the boilerplate code for simple downloading caching and using images with Android.
+Android-ImageManager handles all the boilerplate code for simple downloading, caching and using images with Android.
-It downloads the images and caches them using an LRU and disk cache.
+It downloads the images and caches them using an in-memory LRU and a second level Disk cache.

 Usage: